jesperbeisner/fwstats-pure/README.md

 ### 5. Finished!

 Point your reverse proxy on your published port (In this example 8888) and visit your domain.
-You can log in with the automatically created credentials `admin@example.com` as e-mail and `password12345` as password. **Change the password and e-mail after your first login**.
+You can log in with the automatically created credentials `admin` as username and `Password12345` as password. **Change the password and e-mail after your first login**.
 That's it, you're done. 🚀

 ## Additional deployments